Pediatric Orthopedic Surgeons treating a Tibia Fracture

 Taping

 A simple shin-taping technique can help reduce shin strain.
 It works by supporting and pulling the muscles of the lower leg toward the bone.
 As a result, the rotation of the tibia is reduced.
-However, if your child has a suspected tibial stress fracture, your child should not be running and playing.
+However, if your child has a suspected tibial stress fracture, your child should not run or play.

 Exercises

-When returning to weight-bearing exercise, it is especially important to stretch and strengthen the muscles at the back of the lower leg.
-They may be tight and in poor condition after a period of rest.
+When returning to weight-bearing exercise, it is important to stretch and strengthen calf muscles.
+They may have tightened and become in poor condition after a period of rest.
 This increases the likelihood of suffering additional shin pain as a result of medial tibial stress syndrome (shin splints).

 Training errors

 Analyze your child’s activities to see if or how they contributed to your child’s injury.
 Do you need to replace your child’s shoes?
-Running shoes last about 500 miles or 6 months before needing to be replaced.
+Running shoes last about 500 miles or 6 months before needing replacement.

 Foot biomechanics

 Gait analysis to detect any biomechanical issues with the foot that may have heightened the risk of injury.
-Foot problems such as overpronation can be resolved with orthotic inserts worn in shoes.
+Parents can resove foot problems such as overpronation with orthotic inserts worn in shoes.

 Massage

-Massage Sports massage for the calf muscles at the back of the lower leg can relax them, releasing any muscle spasms, tight knots, lumps, or bumps, making them more efficient at absorbing running forces when normal training resumes.
+A Sports massage for the calf muscles at the back of the lower leg can relax them.
+This can stop muscle spasms, tight knots, lumps, or bumps.
+This can make the calfs more efficient at absorbing running forces when normal training resumes.
 If these methods prove ineffective, your doctor will advise you to use:

 Splints